veebch/button/README.md

 # Button

 A method for invoking a script using a bluetooth button ([flic](https://flic.io/shop/flic-2-three-pack)) on a linux machine (eg Raspberry Pi).

 The example is for a **Kef LS50** wireless set of speakers, but can be adapted to any script (send an email, start a timer, turn on a coffee machine etc etc).

-The example controls Kef LS50s over the LAN rather than using an Infrared Remote.
+It controls Kef LS50s over the LAN rather than using an Infrared Remote.
 The motivation for this example is that the source button on the Kef Remote is annoying because you need to toggle through unused sources. /firstworldproblem

 # Prerequisites